Zj12248/SC1015_Project/README.md

 ## About
 Our project aims to explore key indicators of suicide and develop models that can help identify and predict those at risk of suicide.
+This Readme serves as a overview of the project, more details can be found in presentation and notebook.

 Package requirements for running notebook
 - geopandas